brodycj/cordova-sqlite-ext/README.md

 - The Android version cannot work with more than 100 open db files (due to the threading model used).
 - SQL error messages on Windows version are not consistent with Android/iOS/macOS versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS, macOS, and Android version due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
 There *may* be a similar issue with certain other UNICODE characters in the iOS/macOS version (needs further investigation).
 This is fixed for iOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (available with GPL or special commercial license options) as well as [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (available with GPL or premium commercial license options)
-- BLOB type is not supported in this version branch (*reading* of BLOBs is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) for Android/iOS)
+- SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows).
+It is recommended to use the built-in HEX function to SELECT BLOB column data in hexadecimal format, working consistently across all platforms.
+As an alternative: SELECT BLOB in Base64 format is supported by this plugin version, [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms), and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).
 - UNICODE `\u0000` (same as `\0`) character not working in Android (default Android-sqlite-connector database _implementation_) or Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS/macOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access